Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Introduction

 This paper builds on our preliminary work in \cite{kim2025dispatch} and makes the following key contributions:

-\begin{enumerate} \item We propose a novel dispatch-aware deep neural network (DA-DNN) to accelerate solving DC-OTS which consists of a line switching layer and a DC-OPF layer.
-During training, the line switching layer outputs predicted line statuses.
+\begin{enumerate} \item We propose a novel DA-DNN to accelerate solving DC-OTS which consists of a line switching network and a DC-OPF layer.
+During training, the line switching network outputs predicted line statuses.
 Next, the embedded DC-OPF layer solves DC-OPF with these line statuses to obtain the generator dispatch.
 The resulting generation cost is used as an unsupervised loss, which eliminates the need for precomputed OTS as labels.
 Since every forward pass solves a DC-OPF, all physical constraints are enforced throughout training and inference.
-After training, we binarize the relaxed line status and run DC-OPF to obtain a pair of line status and dispatch that is provably feasible.
+After training, we binarize the relaxed line status and run DC-OPF to obtain a pair of line status and dispatch that is feasible.
 As a result, the total computation time for our method in the inference phase is always equal to that of a single DC-OPF.
-To the best of our knowledge, this is the first work that solves DC-OTS in an unsupervised learning method with embedded DC-OPF layer.
+To the best of our knowledge, this is the first work that solves DC-OTS in an unsupervised learning method with an embedded DC-OPF layer.

-\item We introduce a weight and bias initialization scheme that ensures that the embedded DC-OPF is feasible from the first iteration.
-This enables reliable training on large systems, whereas without this initialization the framework fails training, since the DC-OPF repeatedly returns infeasible solutions.
+\item We propose two complementary mechanisms to stabilize training and improve inference performance.
+First, we introduce a weight and bias initialization that makes the embedded DC-OPF feasible at the first epoch, enabling stable training where standard He initialization \cite{he2015delving} suffers from infeasible solutions.
+Second, we incorporate a binary regularization term that reduces ambiguity in the predicted relaxed line statuses, resulting in more reliable binarized switchings and an improved generation cost during inference.
+Together, these mechanisms ensure that training proceeds from a feasible operating region while guiding the relaxed line statuses toward stable binary decisions, thereby enhancing both learning stability and post-thresholding performance.
+We further benchmark against a solver-based continuous relaxation with binarization, showing its feasibility degradation and highlighting the advantage of learning the relaxed topology through the differentiable DC-OPF layer.

-\item We evaluate the proposed framework on the IEEE 73,118, and 300 bus systems.
-The results show that each inference ends in the same computation time as a single DC-OPF solve.
-Furthermore, in the 300 bus case, a commercial solver fails to complete DC-OTS within days, whereas our framework produces feasible line statuses that reduce generation cost compared to DC-OPF in just milliseconds.
-Moreover, the proposed method demonstrates strong performance under untrained line flow limits, showing adaptability to changes in network constraints without retraining.
+\item We evaluate the proposed framework on the IEEE 73, 118, and 300 bus systems.
+The results show that each inference requires the same computation time as a single DC-OPF solve.
+In the 300-bus case, where a commercial solver fails to complete DC-OTS within days, the proposed method produces feasible line statuses that reduce generation cost within milliseconds.
+The method further demonstrates robustness to untrained line flow limits and applicability to post-contingency corrective operation.

 \end{enumerate}